Easingwold Town Band

 Our aim is to provide a friendly and supportive environment in which you can develop your playing.
 If you don't possess your own instrument, the band has instruments available on free loan.
 Provided you are prepared to practise, you'll soon find that you can enjoy making a useful contribution to the group's sound.

 The Band owns its own bandroom in Croft Close, Easingwold (postcode YO61 3DB).
 We've made it into a pleasant and welcoming place for rehearsals.
 There is parking in the road outside, and the public car park behind Easingwold's excellent Galtres Community Community Centre is only a few yards away.

 How long has Easingwold Town Band been going?

 The earliest reference in our possession to the existence of a brass band in the town is a newspaper report of 1838.
 A town band has existed in various forms from that year onwards.
 As a standard British-style brass band, Easingwold Town Band has been in continuous existence since 1901.

 Town Bands - a centuries-old tradition

 Town Bands have existed in Europe and Britain since medieval times.
 With stringed, woodwind, brass and percussion instruments, they were an important part of civic and religious ceremonies and celebrations.

 Modern brass instruments with valves were invented in the early 19th century.
-Adolphe Sax, of saxophone fame, also developed the saxhorn family of instruments that, along with the trombone, make up the standard British brass band — cornet, flugelhorn, tenor & baritone horns, euphonium and tuba.
+Adolphe Sax, of saxophone fame, also developed the 'saxhorn' family of instruments which, along with the trombone, make up the standard British brass band — cornet, flugelhorn, tenor & baritone horns, euphonium and tuba.
 Popularised by the demonstration of saxhorns' capabilities at the Great Exhibition of 1851, brass banding spread throughout the country, with many bands formed by miners and factory workers, as well as the armed services and of course the Salvation Army.